Starting & Managing Student Organizations

 - Student Group Leaders are encouraged to fundraise for their funding to avoid out-of-pocket expenses by group members.

 - Student organization funds may not be used for recreational or dangerous activities (skiing, hiking, rock climbing, surfing etc.).
+Using funds for transportation to and from recreational or dangerous activities in not allowed. a) If a group has fundraised for an activity, they can use those funds to go towards the purchase of alcoholic beverages.

-- Student organization funds may not be used to purchase alcoholic beverages.
+- Student organization funds (non-fundraised) may not be used to purchase alcoholic beverages.
 The funding is intended to help defray expenses of the group.

 - Strict accounting of any funds received and/or used is required.
+Student groups may not open their own bank accounts under any circumstances.

 Student Group Leader Responsibilities